 Jon Binhammer, Director of Protection, is responsible for the land conservation program of the Vermont Chapter, including negotiating land purchases and conservation easements.
 He has been with the Vermont Chapter since 1991.
 Prior to coming to the Conservancy in Vermont, Jon's endeavors included environmental education and prairie restoration and management throughout the Midwest.
 He has a BA in biology from Grinnell College and a MSEd from Northern Illinois University.
 An avid amateur birder, botanist and naturalist, Jon developed an appreciation of the natural world from an early age and a strong desire to protect it that continues to this day.
 He lives in Brookfield with his wife and two children, and enjoys playing ultimate Frisbee.

-Dan Farrell, Conservation Information Manager, grew up in New York City.
+Dan Farrell, Conservation Information Manager/GIS Analyst, grew up in New York City.
 As a young person he belonged to a small theater company there and painted landscapes.
 After getting a diploma in sound engineering, he moved out west and fell in love with nature while wandering through the California mountains.
 Returning to New York to study Environmental Science at Columbia University, he became interested in plants during biodiversity field work.
 He continued his plant studies after moving to Vermont 12 years ago, then went on to study relationships between plant diversity and landscape diversity at the University of Vermont.
 After receiving his MS in Botany, he worked at the Vermont Nongame and Natural Heritage Program, managing natural community data.
 Lately, Dan’s interests include wild edible plants and primitive skills.
 He was drawn to The Nature Conservancy by a great respect for its overall mission and for the people within the organization and by its scientific approach to conservation.
 Among other things, the Conservation Information Manager position allows him to indulge his love for making maps.

-Jennifer Kramer, Acting Director of Philanthropy, says that ever since she was a teen – in the seventies when the environmental movement was gaining traction - conservation has been her abiding personal passion.
+Jennifer Kramer, Associate Director of Philanthropy, Ever since she was a teen – in the seventies when the environmental movement was gaining traction - conservation has been her abiding personal passion.
 But Jennifer says, “when I was nearing that certain mid point in my life, I took stock and decided that protecting this planet had to be my profession.”
 She returned to school to get a Masters in Environmental Science from Antioch University New England where she spent two years studying all the things that she cares most deeply about.
 Jennifer emerged to be hired by the Vermont Chapter as a major gifts fundraiser.
 Now she travels around Vermont, visiting our wonderful members and taking them to see the work they support.
 “Those are the days when it’s hard to believe that this is actually work” she says.

-Paul Marangelo, Conservation Ecologist, has been with the Vermont Chapter since 2004.
+Paul Marangelo, Senior Conservation Ecologist, has been with the Vermont Chapter since 2004.
 His responsibilities include administering the volunteer water chestnut management program, managing upland invasive species, and providing aquatic ecology expertise to projects statewide.
 Paul also coordinates landscape modeling assessment and strategy implementation to protect the ability of wide-ranging mammals to move between Vermont and neighboring states and countries.
 Paul’s career has taken him from Michigan to Vermont in a variety of roles as an aquatic ecologist, aquatic biologist, wetland restoration specialist and a consulting freshwater mussel expert.
 His expertise also includes aquatic invasive species, and fluvial ecology and geomorphology.
 Paul holds a MS (1997) in Resource Ecology and Management from the University of Michigan’s School of Natural Resources and Environment and a BA (1986) from Rutgers College.
 Paul's interest in conservation science grew from a love of hiking and backpacking, and first took form researching invasive and native freshwater mussels and rivers.
 Fortunately for conservation, Paul quickly abandoned his first “career” as a rock musician and turned to science.

 J. Murray McHugh, Critical Lands Manager, Southern Vermont, is the steward for the Conservancy's natural areas in southern Vermont, including our flagship preserve, the Helen W. Buckner Memorial preserve at Bald Mountain.
-Murray is also an adviser for the Champlain Valley Native Plant Restoration Nursery, recently transferred from the Conservancy's Ward Farm to Green Mountain College, where native tress and shrubs are grown from locally-collected seed for local restoration projects.
+Murray is also an adviser for the Champlain Valley Native Plant Restoration Nursery, recently transferred from the Conservancy's Ward Farm to Green Mountain College, where native trees and shrubs are grown from locally-collected seed for local restoration projects.
 Murray joined the Conservancy in 2002 from the nursery industry where he grew a wide range of plants from garden variety selections to wild saltmarsh grasses for large-scale restoration.
 He received a BS in Biophysical Resource Management from the University of Michigan, a MS in Ecology from Rutgers University and spent a year studying Landscape Architecture at the University of Pennsylvania.
 Murray spent his younger years in Michigan and now lives with his wife and two children in the Southern Lake Champlain Valley, where he especially enjoys spending time with his son looking for critters.

-Rose Paul, Director of Critical Lands and Conservation Science, has a range of duties that include supervising five staff, conservation planning at multiple scales, and conservation science initiatives such as helping partners assess stream culverts for aquatic organism passage, training Master Gardeners about invasive plants, and planting a strain of disease-tolerant American elms at our natural areas.
+Rose Paul, Director of Critical Lands and Conservation Science, has a range of duties that include supervising four staff, conservation planning at multiple scales, and conservation science initiatives such as helping partners assess stream culverts for aquatic organism passage, training Master Gardeners about invasive plants, and planting a strain of disease-tolerant American elms at our natural areas.
 Rose has an undergraduate degree in Botany from the University of Massachusetts and a Masters Degree from the Field Naturalist Program at the University of Vermont.
 She formerly worked for the Vermont Agency of Natural Resources and in environmental education.
 Rose got her start as a naturalist by unflinchingly examining dead birds, worms, and jack-in-the-pulpits when she was little.